AngelikaZHANG/AngelikaZHANG.github.io/_pages/cv.md

 ## RESEARCH PROJECTS
-### Prediction of Response to Chemotherapy via Patient-derived Tumor Organiods Test, 10/2023-present
+### Prediction of Response to Chemotherapy via Patient-derived Tumor Organiods Test, 10/2023-12/2024
-* Supervisors: Ping He and Xiaoling Peng, UIC
+* Supervisors: Ping He and Xiaoling Peng, BNBU
 * Engaged in the design and implementation of experimental protocols using patient-derived tumor organoids to predict chemotherapy response.
 * Responsible for the statistical analysis of data, interpretation of results, and the development of a predictive